endoflife-date/endoflife.date/CONTRIBUTING.md

     # Alternatively, set to true|false if the date has not been decided yet.
     extendedSupport: 2020-01-01

+    # Whether this is a "discontinued" release (optional).
+    # Can be set to true/false.
+    # Only use if discontinuedColumn is set to true.
+    discontinued: true

     # Latest release for the release cycle (optional if releaseColumn is false, else mandatory).
     # Usually this is the release cycle's latest "patch" release.
     # It should be removed if releaseColumn is false.